-Super Bowl LI overnight ratings are big -- but not as big as last year's
+More than 111 million people watched Super Bowl LI

 Somehow, some way, the New England Patriots won Super Bowl LI on Sunday night, and their big comeback victory may have saved the TV ratings.

-The game, which saw the Patriots make the largest comeback in Super Bowl history, brought in an overnight rating of 48.8, according to Nielsen.
-That's down slightly from last year, which saw a 49.0 overnight rating, and the year before, which had a 49.7.
+The game, which saw the Patriots make the largest comeback in Super Bowl history, brought in an average audience of 111.3 million viewers for Fox, according to Nielsen.

-Still, it is Fox's best metered market rating ever, according to the network.

-To come up with overnight ratings, Nielsen takes the percentage of households watching in 56 US markets and comes up with an average.
-A 48.8 means 48.8% of households in those 56 markets tuned into the game Sunday night.

-Last year's Super Bowl ultimately went on to bring in 111.9 million viewers, making it the third-most-watched broadcast in U.S. TV history.
+Last year's Super Bowl on CBS drew 111.9 million viewers, making it the third-most-watched broadcast in U.S. TV history.

 The Patriots' last appearance in a Super Bowl, in 2015, brought in the biggest audience in history with an average of 114.4 million viewers.